sparisi/gym_gridworlds/README.md

 (e.g., doing "stay" in goal states ends the episode).
 You can change actions and transition function by implementing more classes.
 For example, in `RiverSwim` there are only two actions and no terminal state.
+Basic gridworlds are defined in [gridworlds.py](gym_gridworlds/gridworlds.py) and are presented below.
+Harder gridworlds are defined in separate files in [gym_gridworlds](gym_gridworlds) and are not discussed here (but are fully documented).

 ## Install and Examples